npdeloss/mepp/README.rst

                                       Default: 1000
       --jobs INTEGER                  Number of jobs for CPU multiprocessing.
                                       Default: Use all cores
+      --keepdata                      Set this flag to keep the Tensorflow dataset after MEPP has finished.
+Default: Delete the dataset after MEPP has finished.
       --orientations TEXT             Comma-separated list of motif orientations to analyze for CPU multiprocessing.
 Values
                                       in list are limited to "+" (Match motif